Policy 1080 – Educational Equity

 -

-Institutional Barriers - The policies, procedures or practices that deny access to educational opportunities or systematically disadvantage students and families based on social identifiers.
+Institutional Barriers – The policies, procedures, practices, or behaviors that deny access to educational opportunities or systematically disadvantage students and families based on social identifiers.

 -